Connect with us

 2. Verify your profile

-Getting your profile verified is an easy way to boost credibility.
+Getting your profile verified is an easy way to boost your credibility.
 It’s a free feature that shows potential employers and business partners that you are who you say you are.

 RELATED: Smartphones Can Last 7 Years—Here’s How to Keep Yours